Lieutenant Colonel Lewis H. Beer

 However, after conferring with Canadian liaison officer Colonel R. F. Manly Sims on 13 July, Beer regretted to learn:

 Beer was posted to the 13th Reserve Battalion until September 1918 when he returned to Canada as a surplus officer.
-He died on 23 August 1937.
+He moved to Ottawa some time later and died in Aylmer, Ontario on 22 August 1937.

 Digitized Service File (LAC):